 Regional Partnerships and Landscape-Scale Efforts

-The Department of Defense (DOD) is committed to landscape-level collaboration and regional partnerships to further enhance our ability to manage encroachment.
+The Department of War (DOW) is committed to landscape-level collaboration and regional partnerships to further enhance our ability to manage encroachment.
 Partnering with other Federal agencies to further the goals of landscape-scale partnerships that help advance the groundwork laid by REPI projects and other efforts.
-Such partnerships among DOD and other Federal, state, and local agencies help reduce duplicative efforts and lead to more efficient allocation of resources and more effective application of solutions to reduce and prevent encroachment.
-DOD is a partner in two multi-state, multi-agency partnerships in rapidly growing areas of the United States with significant DOD land presence: the Southeast and Southwest.
+Such partnerships among DOW and other Federal, state, and local agencies help reduce duplicative efforts and lead to more efficient allocation of resources and more effective application of solutions to reduce and prevent encroachment.
+DOW is a partner in two multi-state, multi-agency partnerships in rapidly growing areas of the United States with significant DOW land presence: the Southeast and Southwest.

 Sentinel Landscapes Partnership

 The Sentinel Landscapes Partnership is a coalition of Federal agencies, state and local governments, and non-governmental organizations that work with willing landowners and land managers to advance sustainable land use practices around military installations and ranges.
-Founded in 2013, the partnership aligns the objectives of the U.S. Department of Agriculture, Department of Defense, Department of the Interior, and Federal Emergency Management Agency to strengthen military readiness, conserve natural resources, bolster agricultural and forestry economies, increase public access to outdoor recreation, and enhance installation resilience.
+Founded in 2013, the partnership aligns the objectives of the U.S. Department of Agriculture, Department of War, and Department of the Interior to strengthen military readiness, conserve natural resources, bolster agricultural and forestry economies, increase public access to outdoor recreation, and enhance installation resilience.

 Southeast Regional Partnership for Planning and Sustainability